stanford-oval/thingpedia-api/README.md

 ## An Open, Crowdsourced Repository of APIs

-Thingpedia is the open repository of API used by the [Almond Virtual Assistant](https://almond.stanford.edu).
+Thingpedia is the open repository of API used by the [Genie Virtual Assistant](https://genie.stanford.edu).
 Anyone can contribute the interface code to access any device or web service, and publish it on Thingpedia.

 This package contains the software development kit (SDK) used to develop new